Valerio Bertotto: Italy U20 Lega Pro

 On 9 August 2012 he was named head coach (selezionatore) of the Italy U20 Lega Pro in place of Giorgio Veneri.

 Serie C years

-In April 2016 he took over the reins at Serie C club Pistoiese, guiding them to safety.
-He left in June 2016 to become the new head coach of Messina, which he however left already in August during the pre-season due to disagreements with the board.
+In April 2016, he took over the reins at Serie C club Pistoiese, guiding them to safety.
+He left in June 2016 to become the new head coach of Messina, which he left in August during the pre-season due to disagreements with the board.

-In March 2017 he returned to management, accepting an offer from Serie C club Bassano Virtus, with whom he qualified to the promotion playoffs.
+In March 2017, he returned to management, accepting an offer from Serie C club Bassano Virtus, with whom he qualified for the promotion playoffs.
 He successively served as head coach of another Serie C club, Viterbese Castrense, between July and October 2017.

 Ascoli

 On 25 August 2020, after three years of inactivity, he was named new head coach of Serie B club Ascoli, this being Bertotto's first coaching experience in the Italian second division.

-He was dismissed on 29 November 2020 due to poor results, following a 1–2 league defeat to Venezia.
+He was dismissed on 29 November 2020 due to poor results following a 1–2 league defeat to Venezia.

+Giugliano

+On 4 October 2023, after three years without a job, Bertotto returned to management as the new head coach of Serie C relegation-battling club Giugliano.
+He departed Giugliano in June 2025, after two seasons in charge of the Campanian club.

+Picerno

+On 13 October 2025, Bertotto was named new head coach of Serie C club Picerno.